 It has clear commit messages that describe the problem and the solution.

 Be sure to respond to any questions or feedback you receive from the Puppet modules team on your pull request.
 Puppet community members might also make comments or suggestions that you want to consider.

 When making changes to your pull request, push your commits to the same topic branch you used for your pull request.
 When you push changes to the branch, it automatically updates your pull request.
-After the team has approved your request, someone from the modules team will merge it, and your changes will be included in the next release of the module.
+After the team has approved your request, someone from the modules team merges it, and your changes are included in the next release of the module.

-If you do not respond to the modules team's requests, your pull request may be rejected or closed.
+If you do not respond to the modules team's requests, your pull request might be rejected or closed.
 To address such comments or questions later, create a new pull request.

 Reviewing community pull requests